New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Numerical Results

 \section{{Numerical Results}}

 { In this section, we perform a numerical investigation of the novel feedback control and the EFR strategy used in the convection-dominated regime.
-To this end, in section~\ref{sec:experiment1}, we compare the new feedback control strategy, $f_B$, with the standard control approach, $f_A$, in the convection-dominated regime of the NSE at the FOM level.
-In section~\ref{sec:examplecontrolFOM}, we investigate the role played by the EFR stabilization in the FOM of the convection-dominated NSE with a small control parameter $\gamma$ (which is common in realistic applications).
-Finally, in section~\ref{sec:examplecontrolROM}, we investigate the EFR stabilization in the ROM of the convection-dominated NSE with a small control parameter $\gamma$.\\ Specifically, we perform three numerical experiments, which are summarized in Table \ref{tab:Exp}: } \begin{itemize} \item [$\circ$] \emph{Experiment 1}.
+To this end, in Section~\ref{sec:experiment1}, we compare the new feedback control strategy, $f_B$, with the standard control approach, $f_A$, in the convection-dominated regime of the NSE at the FOM level.
+In Section~\ref{sec:examplecontrolFOM}, we investigate the role played by the EFR stabilization in the FOM of the convection-dominated NSE with a small control parameter $\gamma$ (which is common in realistic applications).
+Finally, in Section~\ref{sec:examplecontrolROM}, we investigate the EFR stabilization in the ROM of the convection-dominated NSE with a small control parameter $\gamma$.

+Specifically, we perform three numerical experiments, which are summarized in Table \ref{tab:Exp}: } \begin{itemize} \item [$\circ$] \emph{Experiment 1}.
 A numerical comparison between {the} $f_A$ and $f_B$ control {strategies} {in the convection-dominated regime at the FOM level, with no EFR stabilization.} {The goal of this experiment is to} investigate whether $f_B$ yields more accurate results than $f_A$. \item [$\circ$] \emph{Experiment 2}.
 A numerical comparison between noEFR, EFR, and aEFR at the FOM level with $f_B$ control and small $\gamma$ {values}.
 In this test, we investigate whether EFR-based strategies are useful in the controlled setting {with realistic control parameter values}. \item [$\circ$] \emph{Experiment 3}.
 A numerical comparison between noEFR and aEFR at the ROM level, {with POD basis functions obtained from an EFR stabilized FOM.} This numerical test investigates whether EFR-based strategies are beneficial at the {controlled} ROM level. \end{itemize}

+Moreover, the interested reader may find further investigations on the role of the controlled snapshots, on the predictive regime and on reduction both in time and in $\gamma$ in Appendices \ref{rem:uncontrolled}, \ref{rem:pred} and \ref{rem:gammapar}, respectively.

-\subsection{$f_A$ vs $f_B$ Numerical Comparison {for Unstabilized FOM (noEFR)}(Experiment 1)}
+\subsection{$f_A$ vs $f_B$ numerical comparison {for unstabilized FOM (noEFR)}(Experiment 1)}

 The spatial domain is $\Omega \doteq \{(0, 2.2) \times (0, 0.41)\} \setminus \{(x, y)\in \mathbb R^2 \text{ such that } (x - 0.2)^2 + (y - 0.2)^2 - 0.05^2 = 0 \}$, represented in Figure \ref{fig:domain}.
 The Dirichlet boundary condition is